ethyca/fides/docs/fides/docs/tutorial/taxonomy.md

 Fidesctl comes loaded with these taxonomies by default and they can be found here `fidesctl/src/fideslang/default_taxonomy.py`.
 To extend this taxonomy for your business uses, you might want to add additional data categories to cover all the types of PII your business collects, or additional legal uses for the data.
 At Best Pizza Co, since we're expanding to new countries, we need to support Province, for example, as part of the user's provided address for delivery.
 We could accomplish this by adding the additional data category directly to `default_taxonomy.py`:

+(TODO: update this example to apply a Data Category resource file instead of editing source)

    ```diff
    +   DataCategory(
    +       fides_key="user.provided.identifiable.contact.province",